limyewjin/llm-tutorial-length/README.md

 ## Results

-- Anthropic has [prompt caching](https://www.anthropic.com/news/prompt-caching).
-TODO: Run the test again with caching disabled.
+- Anthropic seems to have some form of [prompt caching](https://www.anthropic.com/news/prompt-caching) as the are the same across runs, but looks like it's not enabled by default.
+To investigate more.
 - "At most X words" is the most reliable across all models for enforcing upper bounds
 - Exact word counts ("100 words long") are relatively consistent but tend to overshoot slightly
 - Numerical specifications work better than qualitative ones ("short and concise")